-Typhoid fever is an illness caused by Salmonella Typhi bacteria.
+i.
+Typhoid fever is a life-threatening illness caused by Salmonella Typhi bacteria.
 Persons with typhoid fever carry the bacteria in their bloodstream and/or intestinal tract.

 Typical symptoms include sustained fever, headaches, diarrhea (uncommon) or constipation, fatigue, loss of appetite, and rose-colored spots on the body.
 The symptoms can be mild or very severe.
 The symptoms usually begin 8–14 days after infection with the bacteria, but can range from 3–60 days.
 The beginning of illness depends on the size of the infecting dose and may vary widely among different people.

 People are the only source of this disease.
 You can get typhoid fever by eating or drinking food or water contaminated by someone with Salmonella Typhi.
 These bacteria are shed in the stools and urine of infected people.
 Typhoid fever is a major problem in many developing countries where shellfish is harvested from sewage-contaminated waters and where fruits and vegetables are fertilized with human waste.
 Flies can move the bacteria onto food, especially when garbage and feces are not disposed of properly.
 An infected person can be contagious to others from several days to several years.
 About 2 to 5 percent of people who get typhoid fever go on to become long-term carriers of the bacteria.

 Other bacteria and viruses can cause similar illness.
 Your doctor can order tests to detect Salmonella Typhi bacteria in blood and stool.

 Antibiotics can be prescribed to treat typhoid fever.
 People with this illness may require hospitalization.